-- · 100% principal protection at maturity. - · No payments before the maturity date. - Senior unsecured debt securities of Merrill Lynch & Co., Inc. - · Linked to the value of the S&P 500 Index. - We have applied to have the MITTS Securities quoted on the Nasdaq National Market under the symbol "SPPX". - Expected closing date: August , 2003.
+- 100% principal protection at maturity.

+- No payments before the maturity date.

+- Senior unsecured debt securities of Merrill Lynch & Co., Inc. part of a series entitled "Medium-Term Notes, Series C".

+- Linked to the value of the S&P 500 Index.

+- We have applied to have the MITTS Securities quoted on The Nasdaq National Market® under the trading symbol "MTTX".
+If approval of this application is granted, the MITTS Securities will be quoted on The Nasdaq National Market at that time.
+We make no representation, however, that the MITTS Securities will be quoted or, if quoted, will remain quoted for the entire term of the MITTS Securities

+- Expected closing date: August , 2004.

+- CUSIP No.: 59021W217